10 Easy Ways to Stick to a Bedtime Routine

 One way to stop having naps is having a busy or steady schedule.
 Staying productive can help you drink less caffeine because you may not have as much time to stop and brew a cup or visit a cafe for a pick-me-up.
 When you’re constantly on the go and occupied with tasks, you may also be less likely to reach for a cup of coffee out of habit or boredom.

-Additionally, a busy schedule can help you stay more energized and focused naturally, reducing the need for caffeine to keep you alert.
+Additionally, a steady schedule can help you stay more energized and focused naturally, reducing the need for caffeine to keep you alert.

-By filling your day with activities and responsibilities, you may find that you simply don’t have as much time or desire to drink as much caffeine.
+By filling your day with purposeful activities and small, satisfying responsibilities, you may find that you simply don’t have as much time or desire to drink as much caffeine.

 9. Exercise regularly